Carmendelope/app-cluster-api/README.md

 ​
 ## Known Issues
 ​
-* The authentication of the management cluster if fully delegated to the ingress, future versions will include tighter control on which management clusters can send commands to the application cluster.
+* The authentication of the management cluster is fully delegated to the ingress.
+Future versions will include tighter control on which management clusters can send commands to the application cluster.
 ​
 ​